oceanwp/ocean-extra/readme.txt

 == Changelog ==

 = 1.6.4 =
-- fixed: Updated Mailchimp API
+- Fixed: Updated Mailchimp API
+- Fixed: Missing Dependencies script 'butterbean'
+- Added: SEO Improvement - added "noopener noreferrer" tags when link opens in a new tab: Custom Links,
+- Added: Accessibility Improvement - aria labels with warnings when link opens in a new tab: Custom Links,
+- Added: Option to add a 'nofollow' link rel to following widgets: Custom Links,

 = 1.6.3 =
-- fixed: Uncaught ReferenceError: butterbean is not defined
+- Fixed: Uncaught ReferenceError: butterbean is not defined
-- fixed: OceanWP javascripts won't execute on fast pages
+- Fixed: OceanWP javascripts won't execute on fast pages

 = 1.6.2 =
-- fixed: [oceanwp_nav] error.
+- Fixed: [oceanwp_nav] error.

 = 1.6.1 =
-- fixed: Shortocde [oceanwp_nav] is not working.
+- Fixed: Shortocde [oceanwp_nav] is not working.

 = 1.6.0 =
 - Updated: Freemius SDK for better account and license management.